 The Titleist Pro V1, along with the Pro V1x, has been regarded as “the #1 ball in golf” for decades.
 It has used by many of the world’s best players including Scottie Scheffler, Max Homa, Jessica Korda, Louis Oosthuizen, and Tony Finau.

 This premium ball has a phenomenal average rating.
 What makes it ideal for fast swingers is its high compression rating of around 90, which is great for driver swing speeds of 90 mph and above.

 The Pro V1 delivers proven performance that includes big distance, low long-game spin, a penetrating trajectory, and unmatched greenside spin control.
 It has a three-piece construction that consists of:

-In addition, the latest version of the Pro V1 features a spherically tiled 388 tetrahedral dimple design, which is the first new design since 2011.
+The latest version of the Pro V1 features a spherically tiled 388 tetrahedral dimple design, which is the first new design since 2011.
 This dimple pattern is meant to promote maximum distance and a consistent, penetrating ball flight.